VictorTaelin/Bitspeak/README.md

 5297893 | 50d6e5 | gaduxevu | gayensan
 9990788 | 987284 | vibetiba | vunjifu

 Note that the consonants are picked to maintain an unique map between the pronounciation and the writing.
-Consonants like `x` should be understood as `sh` from `shower`, and consonants like `g` should be read with the `g` sound from `game`, even when they're followed by a `j`.
+Consonants like `x` should be understood as `sh` from `shower`, and consonants like `g` should be read with the `g` sound from `game`, even when they're followed by a `i` or `e`.

 Specification
 -------------